mediaexplorer74/ZuneDesktop/README.md

 # ZuneDeskop
-This is my fork of [ZuneDesk](https://github.com/PlatinShadow/ZuneDesk).
+This is my fork of [ZuneDesk](https://github.com/PlatinShadow/ZuneDesk) project.

 ## About the original / What is ZuneDesk?
 ZuneDesk is a desktop overlay for playing music.
 It's inspired by the Zune UI.